 Create A Moving Adventure BagCreate A Moving Adventure Bag

 Create a special bag that includes a couple of favorite toys, their favorite book, a blanket, snacks, and other comfort items.
-This will be their “room-in-a-bag” that stays with them even as their old room gets packed up, and before their new room is assembled.
+This will be their “room-in-a-bag” that stays with them even as their old room gets packed up before their new room is assembled.

-Other things in life may be changing, but these items and easy access to them will be a much-needed constant.
+Other things in life may be changing, but these items and easy access will be a much-needed constant.
 It’s a helpful transitional tool.